kennyphan02/Coding-Notes/Heaps.md

 		- The root node must be the greatest among all nodes.
 Every value of a parent node is also greater than its child nodes
 	- Min-Heap
 		- The root node must be the smallest among all nodes.
 Every value of a parent node is also smaller than its child smalls

+- Build MaxHeap Algorithm
+	- Max Heap is where the root of a heap is the maximum value among all nodes.
+Also, every parent node's value is greater than its child(s).
+	- Array representation of a complete binary tree contains the level order traversal of the tree.
+	- How does the algorithm work?
+		- Ignore leaf nodes (nodes that do not have any children)
+		- Start